ferrilab/bitvec/README.md

 memory.
 Compressed bit sets can be found in other crates, such as the [`compacts`] crate, which uses the [Roaring BitSet] format.

-## Why *Wouldn’t* You Use This

-`bitvec` aims to satisfy all use cases that require compact bit storage.
-If you don’t need that compactness, `Vec<bool>` should be more than sufficient; if `bitvec` does not work for you and you do need that compactness, please contact me so I can either fix the problem, or put your story here.

 ## Usage

 **Minimum Rust Version**: `1.34.0`